FaizanDhankwala/PersonalityQuizGame/README.md

 1. Clone the repository:

-2.Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
+2. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).

 3. Compile and run the QuizGame.java file to start the application.

+   (Its better to run in an IDE such as VScode)

 ## Usage
 Launch the application to start the personality quiz.